KrishnaNAcharya/KrishnaNAcharya/README.md

 A visit to the orthodontist?
 I SHALL KNOW EVERY TERM THE DOC MENTIONED IN THE VISIT.

 I notice hair loss?
-I MUST KNOW EVERY TREATMENT OUT THERE TO MAKE IT GROW BACK LIKE CRETACEOUS-ERA FORESTS.
+I MUST KNOW EVERY TREATMENT OUT THERE TO MAKE IT GROW BACK LIKE CRETACEOUS ERA FORESTS.

 I love experimenting with things too.
 Don't be surprised when I mix pickled paprika with curd rice.
 I'm weird.
 I embrace my craziness.